ipikuka/next-mdx-remote-client/README.md

 ```

 > [!NOTE]
 > How this happens, because the `next-mdx-remote-client` injects the `useMdxComponents` context hook from `@mdx-js/react` during the function construction of the compiled source, internally.
+Pay attention that it is valid for only `MDXClient` and `hydrate` functions.

 > [!CAUTION]
-> React server components don't support React Context, so **`MDXProvider` can not be used within the nextjs `app` router**.
+> Since `MDXRemote` as a react server component can not read the context, **`MDXProvider` is effectless when used within the nextjs `app` router** for `MDXRemote`, which is also for `evaluate`.

 ## MDX Components